 Extended Stay director nominees say Blackstone deal undervalues company

-BOSTON, May 25 (Reuters) - The three directors who have been nominated to the board at Extended Stay America Inc STAY.O said on Tuesday that a proposed sale undervalues the company and they can help create value as board members if the company remains independent.
+BOSTON, May 25 (Reuters) - The three directors who have been nominated to the board at Extended Stay America Inc STAY.O said on Tuesday that a proposed sale undervalues the company and they can help create value as board members if it remains independent.

-"We believe we can help the Company create value for shareholders that is well in excess of $19.50 per share," said the three men, who were nominated to the board by Tarsadia Capital LLC, before the company announced plans to sell itself to Blackstone Group BX.N and Starwood Capital Group for $6 billion.
+"We believe we can help the Company create value for shareholders that is well in excess of $19.50 per share," said the directors, who were nominated to the board by Tarsadia Capital LLC, before the company announced plans in March to sell itself to Blackstone Group BX.N and Starwood Capital Group for $6 billion.

-Ross Bierkan, Stephen Joyce and Michael Leven, who have lodging industry experience, are speaking out for the first time and joining a chorus of investors opposing this sale.
+Ross Bierkan, Stephen Joyce and Michael Leven, who have lodging industry experience, were speaking out for the first time and joining a chorus of investors opposed to this sale, citing the price.

-Blackstone and Starwood did not immediately respond to a request for comment.

-They said they are acting independently of Tarsadia, the family office that owns 3.9% of Extended Stay and nominated them to the board, and of each other, in the letter seen by Reuters.
+They said they were acting independently of Tarsadia, the family office that owns 3.9% of Extended Stay and nominated them to the board, and of each other, in a letter seen by Reuters.

 "We believe a standalone Extended Stay has a significant opportunity to create value for shareholders, if the Company pursues the right strategy and executes it well," they wrote.